 Personality trait adjustment remains popular on the Twin Worlds and elsewhere, particularly among long-lived individuals; a citizen who has lived many hundreds of standard years may become jaded and bored with their personal outlook and appreciation of the universe, but by adjusting eir personality ey can often renew eir enthusiasm for life.
 This is not always successful, however, as the new adopted personality sometimes is even less enthusiastic about living than the original, and may elect for termination or storage almost immediately.

-A large and thriving nation-state on Fiarra Minor, Northlake, has largely rejected the use of Other Self treatments and encourages authenticism; the use of personality trait adjustment technology are discouraged by popular agreement and regular plebiscite.
+A large and thriving nation-state on Fiarra Minor, Northlake, has largely rejected the use of Other Self treatments and encourages authenticism; the use of personality trait adjustment technology is discouraged by popular agreement and regular plebiscite.
 Citizens who have become disoriented by excessive or repeated personality changes are welcomed into this society, where, it is claimed, they can `find their true selves' once more.
 Quite often the results of this process of self-discovery are just as extraordinary as the regulated and controlled processes involved in volitional personality change.